zorol04/demo/README.md

-hybthere i am new to this github lets learn together
+hybthere i am new to this github lets learn together.